jing1tian/franky/README.md

 ### 🤖 Robot

 franky exposes most of the libfanka API for Python.
-Moreover, we added methods to adapt the dynamics limits of the robot for all motions.
+Moreover, we added methods to adapt the dynamic limits of the robot for all motions.

 ```python
 from franky import *